jihoon-ko/CGLB/README.md

  ### 2. Learning Curve

  This shows the curve of the average performance (AP).
 It contains less information than the performance matrix but can demonstrate the learning dynamics in a more direct and compact way.
 Suppose an experiment result is stored via the path ```result_path```, the learning curve could be obtained by the following code.
+Some examples are provided in <tr><td colspan="4"> <a href="#N-CGL-under-Class-IL">N-CGL under Class-IL</a></td></tr>.
  ```
  from CGLB.NCGL.visualize import show_learning_curve
  show_learning_curve("result_path")